National Survey of Health and Wellbeing

 Under the Act, you are obliged to provide the information being requested, unless otherwise specified by your interviewer.
 All the information you provide will remain strictly confidential and is protected under the Act.

-For any personal visits, our staff will always identify themselves, show you their official ABS photo identification and clearly explain the information they are seeking and how it will be used.
+For any personal visits, our staff will always identify themselves, show you their official ABS photo identification and clearly explain the information they are seeking and how this will be used.

 You may receive calls from numbers that you are not familiar with, including mobile phone or “unknown” numbers.
-This is because many of our Interviewers are teleworkers and use ABS authorised mobile phones and office phones, connected to our highly secure networks, to arrange appointments.
+This is because many of our Interviewers are teleworkers and use ABS authorised mobile phones and office phones to conduct interviews over the phone.

-Remember -The ABS will NEVER ask you to provide or confirm your bank details.
+The ABS will NEVER ask you to provide or confirm your bank details or tax file number (TFN).

-If you are concerned, call us on 1800 093 322 and we will confirm your selection in the survey and the identity of the Interviewer who is contacting you.
+If you're concerned that a phone call, SMS, voicemail or email claiming to be from the ABS is not genuine, don’t reply to it.
+Instead, call us on 1800 093 322 and we will verify your selection in the survey and the identity of the Interviewer who is contacting you.

 What happens if there are people in my household who don't speak English?